-22 New EU member States commitments are taken into account until their accession to the European Union and the figures notified by the European Union as its calculation of "EC-25 commitment levels following Article XXIV.6 negotiations for the EU enlargement of 2004" are used for 2006 and the following years (cf. footnote 10 above).
+24 New EU member States commitments are taken into account until their accession to the European Union.
+The figures notified by the European Union as its calculation of "EC-25 commitment levels following Article XXIV.6 negotiations for the EU enlargement of 2004" and now included in the certified Schedule CLXXIII - European Union 25, effective as of 1 December 2016 (document WT/LET/1220) are used for 2006 and the following years (cf. footnote 12 above).